pavani-17/C-Shell/README.md

 2. The prompt for taking the next command displays the `username`, `hostname` and the `present working directory`.
 The directory in which the shell is run is taken to be the home directory `~` of the shell.
 The present working directory is displayed either in terms of `~` (if `~` is its ancesstor) or as absolute path.

-3. Cash provides process management by allowing to control between background and foreground processes and swith between them.
+3. Cash provides process management by allowing to control between background and foreground processes and switch between them.
 The background process control is provided using `fg`, `bg` and `&`, which is explained in detail later.

 4. Signals like `SIGSTP` (  <kbd>Ctrl</kbd> `+` <kbd>Z</kbd>  ) and `SIGINT`  (  <kbd>Ctrl</kbd> `+` <kbd>C</kbd>  ) are handled using appropriate signal handlers which is explained later.